kuorres/NetConMap/README.md

 # NetConMap

-NetConMap is a network connection monitoring tool that provides real-time visualization of network connections and associated processes on your system.
+NetConMap is a network connection monitoring tool that provides real-time visualization of network connections on your system.

 ## Future Features

-- Real-time monitoring of network connections
 - Process-to-connection mapping
 - Interactive connection visualization
 - Detailed process information